 Dr. Donald “Marshall” MacPherson was born in London, Ontario on the 18th of March, 1897.
 His parents were John MacPherson and the former Martha McBride.
 He and his younger brother Alexander “Stuart” MacPherson (who was born on the 3rd of November, 1900) grew up living at 72 Elmwood Ave., in London.
 His father was a lawyer.
 Dr. MacPherson was educated at Victoria Public School and London Collegiate Institute.

-He enlisted in the Canadian Armed Services on the 4th of January, 1916 during WWI and served in the 135th Infantry Battalion from January 1916 to December of 1917.
-Dr. MacPherson joined the Royal Naval Air Service from December 1917 until May of 1919.
-He served with the English Channel Submarine Patrol as a pilot.
+He enlisted in the Canadian Armed Services on the 4th of January, 1916 during WWI and served in the 135th Infantry Battalion from January 1916 until December of 1917.
+Dr. MacPherson joined the Royal Naval Air Service in December 1917 and served until May of 1919.
+He also served with the English Channel Submarine Patrol as a pilot.